 Subscribers – 712,000

 Nick make videos related to bodybuilding.
 And the income report he shared in this video a year ago, shows he made $3000 for 4 million videos, i.e. around $.8 for every 1000 views.
 The video was made back in 2015, the channel has grown a lot in a few years.

 It would be unfair if I talk about everyone’s earning and don’t show you mine.
 Right?
 Now, although I’m not comfortable to reveal my main channel earning, I can share the earning reports of another small channel that I’ve created a few years ago.
 On this channel, I review the gadgets I owned for more than 3 months.
 But since it never took off, I quit uploading videos on it.
 So, this should give you an idea of passive earning on YouTube, once you leave your channel for a few years.
 Last year, from Jan 2018 to Dec 2018, I got 33,000 views and made $2.
 While the previous year, I made $27 from 60,000 views.
 That’s an average of $0.45 per 1000 videos.

 So what’s does it mean?

 Well, we learn two things from it.
 One, Pewdipie makes a fortune out of YouTube.
 And second, average YouTubers make 1-5$ per 1000 views.
 If you are a big YouTuber who gets millions of views per month from the US and UK, then your earning can go up to $5 per 1000 views.

 However, this is the best case scenario.
 From my experience, most YouTubers get $1-2 per 1000 views.
 And if most of your audience are from developing country like India and Bangladesh (and that too from tier 2 or tier 3 cities) then you can get as low as $.5 for 1000 views.
 I recently came across a YouTuber who make videos in region language (Hindi), his monthly earning was $150 for 300,000 views.
-He quit YouTube as full-time thing after he graduated.
+He quit YouTube as full-time once he graduated.

 Calculate earnings of any YouTube channel